Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Introduction

-The objective is either to generate samples from target distribution $\pi(x)$ (Bayesian approach) or to compute minimizers of $V(x)$ (optimization approach). \\\\ In order to understand the setting where we only have access to noisy evaluations of the forward model\footnote{It is important to distinguish between the observational noise $\eta$, appearing in the observations $y$, and the concept of noisy evaluations of the forward model.} we consider the following class of forward models.
-We assume that we wish to solve the inverse problem with $G=G_{0}$ but that we have access only to evaluations of $G_{\eps}$ which is the sum of the smooth component $G_0$ with an additional rapidly fluctuating noise term:
+This is the standard setting of Bayesian inversion \cite{kaipio2006statistical}.
+The objective is either to generate samples from target distribution $\pi_0(x)$ (Bayesian approach) or to compute minimizers of $V_0(x)$ (maximum a posteriori estimation -- the optimization approach).
+The specific focus of this paper is the setting where $G_0(\cdot)$ is expensive to evaluate and only a noisy approximation, $G_\eps(\cdot)$, is available.\footnote{It is important to distinguish between the observational noise $\xi$, appearing in the observations $y$, and the concept of noisy evaluations of the forward model.} The parameter $\eps \ll 1$ characterizes the lengthscale, in the space of the unknown parameter $x$, on which the noisy approximation varies.

-here $\epsilon \ll 1$ controls the characteristic length-scale of the fluctuations.
-We work in the setting where only ${G}_{\epsilon}$, and not $G_0$ itself, may be evaluated, but the goal is nonetheless to solve the smoothed inverse problem of finding $x$ from $y$ where